 Preprocessing of magnetic resonance (MR) images strongly depends on the quality of the input data.
 Especially multi-center studies and data-sharing projects need to take into account varying image properties due to different scanners, sequences and protocols.

 CAT introduces a novel retrospective QA framework for empirical quantification of quality differences in different scans or studies.
 Retrospective QA allows the evaluation of essential image parameters such as noise, inhomogeneities, and image resolution.
 All these quality measures will be scaled to a rating scale which easily allows to compare measures across different scanners and sequences.
-Furthermore, all quality measures are summarised to a single quality rating.
+Furthermore, quality measures are summarised to a single quality rating.

 The CAT toolbox is available to the scientific community under the terms of the GNU General Public License.